Run durable workflows on Postgres. No servers, no queues, just your database.

 If all retries are exhausted, the activity fails and the error propagates to the workflow function — handle it with a standard try/catch.

-There is nothing between you and your data.
 Workflow state lives in your database as ordinary rows — jobs and jobs_attributes.
 Query it directly, back it up with pg_dump, replicate it, join it against your application tables.

 SELECT